FailAcademy/learning/wdp-vancouver/_slides/week-06/03-intro-to-wordpress.md

 Create a new directory in `wp-content/themes/` and in it save an appropriately formatted `style.css` file, and an `index.php` file.

-Take the provided HTML template and place its content in `index.php`.
+Take the **[provided HTML template](/public/files/exercises/wp-first-theme.zip)** and place its HTML content in `index.php`.
 Replace the site title, description, and charset with WP template tags so this information is dynamically gathered from your site's database.

-Lastly, enqueue you your stylesheet in your `functions.php` file.
+But whoops!
+How can we link up the `style.css` file now that it's path is broken?
+Try adding the loop too!

 ---